-Prerequisite: EPS 101 or ENVS 101; Pre- or corequisite: EPS 105L or ENVS 102L.
+Prerequisite: EPS 101 or ENVS 101; Pre- or Corequisite: EPS 105L or ENVS 102L.

-EPS 203: Energy and the Environment [Earth Resources and Environment.]
-(3)
+EPS 203: Energy and the Environment (3)

 Geologic context for the occurrence of metals, industrial minerals, water, and energy resources on Earth, Environmental ramifications of resource exploration, exploitation and use and local, national and global environmental laws and treaties governing those activities.

-Prerequisite: EPS 101 or ENVS 101 recommended.
+Prerequisite: (EPS 101 or ENVS 101) and (MATH 120 or (MATH 101, 102 and 103)